London Fashion Week celebrates multiculturalism and city life - ExBulletin

 Rising star Dilara Findikoglu made headlines last September after canceling her show days before the event due to financial reasons.

-The industry, which employs almost 900,000 people in the United Kingdom and contributes $26 billion to the British economy, faces “incredibly difficult times”, the director of the LFW, Caroline Rush.
+The industry, which employs almost 900,000 people in the UK and contributes 21 billion pounds ($26 billion) to the British economy, faces “incredibly difficult times”, he told the AFP the director of the LFW, Caroline Rush.

 |